The impact of COVID-19 on our society and economy is unprecedented.

 As an example, Shanghai Public Health Clinical Center (SPHCC) uses a temperature sensor system to monitor COVID-19 patients to reduce the risk of caregivers’ exposure to the coronavirus.

 Another industry that can reap significant benefits from IoT tech is Agriculture.
 The agriculture industry is dealing with its set of problems starting from uncertainty in supply and demand to labor shortages and personal health.
 To get through the current pandemic crisis without heavy losses, agriculture companies have started accelerating their tech initiatives, paying much attention to IoT-based solutions.

 By applying advanced IoT analytics and IoT platforms, farming can reach a new level.
-For instance, sensors placed in fields allow farmers to get detailed maps of topography and resources in the area, as well as such variables as acidity and temperature of the soil.
-As a result, with IoT, agriculture companies can enhance their veterinary diagnostics, crop protection, as well as general farming processes.
+For instance, sensors placed in fields allow farmers to get detailed maps of topography and resources in the area, as well as such variables as the acidity and temperature of the soil.
+As a result, with IoT, agriculture companies can enhance their veterinary diagnostics, crop protection, and general farming processes.

 Softengi has developed a set of advanced solutions for agriculture, starting from machinery tracking to remote crop analysis.
 As a result, this set of tech solutions helps companies to make up precision farming or precision agriculture.

 The retail sector is one of many industries that has been heavily hit by COVID-19.
 Due to the isolation restrictions, stores closed their doors to customers, employees started to work remotely, and suppliers shut down their deliveries.

 The most obvious benefits of IoT are in the retail industry.
 IoT sensors and obtained data allow retailers to monitor customer satisfaction, control food safety, track assets, and provide supply chain insights.
-In the time of coronavirus pandemic, when retail companies have to cut costs and still remain competitive, the Internet of Things is becoming a key instrument.
+In the time of the coronavirus pandemic, when retail companies have to cut costs and remain competitive, the Internet of Things is becoming a key instrument.

 Read more about IoT applications in Retail.